Marcus Schenkenberg

-Marcus Lodewijk Schenkenberg van Mierop (born 4 August 1968), known professionally as Marcus Schenkenberg, is a Swedish model, actor, singer, writer, and television personality.
+Marcus Lodewijk Schenkenberg van Mierop (born 4 August 1968) is a Swedish model.

-Early life

-Schenkenberg was born in Stockholm to Dutch parents.
-He has Dutch citizenship and has lived in New York City since 1991.

-Modeling
+Modelling

 Schenkenberg is best known for his Calvin Klein advertisements.
 He has also modelled for Versace, Giorgio Armani, Donna Karan and Iceberg.
 In the past he has been signed to Storm Model Management in London, Wilhelmina Models, Success Models in Paris, Boss Models, and D' Management Group in Milan.
-His present agency is Ford Models and Soul Artist Management in New York.
+His present, main agency is Kuhlmann Consulting Group in Germany, holding all licences, minor Ford Models and Soul Artist Management in New York.

 Television

 Marcus Schenkenberg has also appeared—mostly as himself—in many episodes of different international TV shows including the Pamela Anderson vehicle V.I.P.
 (2001), American soap opera As the World Turns, Stacked (2005), on VH1's fourth season of The Surreal Life or One Life to Live.
 In Italy these were The Corlucci Cald Show, La Grande Notte del Lunedì Sera, and Never Mind the Buzzcocks (2002) as well as La Talpa (2004), the Italian version of Celebrity Mole.
 Further he was guest host of an Italian soccer TV program and appeared on VH1's fourth season of The Surreal Life.
-Schenkenberg has guested in several German TV shows such as the Bambi (2003), Heidi Klum's Germany's Next Topmodel (2006) and took part at Stefan Raab's Wok racing (2010).
+Schenkenberg has guested in several German TV shows such as the Bambi (2003), Heidi Klum's Germany's Next Topmodel (2006 and 2023) and took part at Stefan Raab's Wok racing (2010).